kopia/kopia/site/content/docs/Repositories/_index.md

 After you have created the `repository`, you connect to it using the [`kopia repository connect gdrive` command](../docs/reference/command-line/common/repository-connect-gdrive/).
 Read the [help docs](../docs/reference/command-line/common/repository-connect-gdrive/) for more information on the options available for this command.

-## WebDav
+## WebDAV

-Creating a SFTP or SSH `repository` is done differently depending on if you use Kopia GUI or Kopia CLI.
+Creating a WebDAV `repository` is done differently depending on if you use Kopia GUI or Kopia CLI.

-> NOTE: Currently, object locking is supported for Backblaze B2 but only through Kopia's [S3-compatabile storage `repository`](#amazon-s3-and-s3-compatible-cloud-storage) and not through the Backblaze B2 `repository` option.
-However, Backblaze B2 is fully S3 compatible, so you can setup your Backblaze B2 account via Kopia's [S3 `repository` option](#amazon-s3-and-s3-compatible-cloud-storage).

 ### Kopia GUI

-Select the `SFTP Server` option in the `Repository` tab in `KopiaUI`.
+Select the `WebDAV Server` option in the `Repository` tab in `KopiaUI`.
 Then, follow on-screen instructions.
-You will need to enter `Host, `User`, `Path`, and either `Password` or `Path to key file`.
-You can optionally enter `Path to known_hosts file`.
+You will need to enter `WebDAV Server URL`, `Username`, and `Password.

 You will next need to enter the repository password that you want.
-This password can be whatever you want, it does not need to be the same as your SFTP password.
-In fact, it shoud not be the same!
+This password can be whatever you want, it does not need to be the same as your WebDAV password.
+In fact, it should not be the same!
 Remember, this [password is used to encrypt your data](../docs/faqs/#how-do-i-enable-encryption), so make sure it is a secure password!
 At this same password screen, you have the option to change the `Encryption` algoirthm, `Hash` algorithm, `Splitter` algorithm, `Repository Format`, `Username`, and `Hostname`.
 Click the `Show Advanced Options` button to access these settings.
 If you do not understand what these settings are, do not change them because the default settings are the best settings.

 > NOTE: Some settings, such as [actions](../docs/advanced/actions/), can only be enabled when you create a new `repository` using command-line (see next section).
 However, once you create the `repository` via command-line, you can use the `repository` as normal in Kopia GUI: just connect to the `repository` as described above after you have created it in command-line.